ardriveapp/ardrive-cli/README.md

 ardrive create-manifest -w /path/to/wallet -f "6c312b3e-4778-4a18-8243-f2b346f5e7cb"  --dry-run | jq '{manifest}.manifest' > my-custom-manifest.json
 ```

-After editing the generated manifest to the user's specifications, simply perform an `upload-file` command with the custom Arweave manifest content type to any PUBLIC folder:
+After editing the generated manifest, simply perform an `upload-file` command with the custom Arweave manifest content type to any PUBLIC folder:

 ```shell
 ardrive upload-file --content-type "application/x.arweave-manifest+json" --local-path my-custom-manifest.json --parent-folder-id "9af694f6-4cfc-4eee-88a8-1b02704760c0" -w /path/to/wallet.json
 ```

-The returned `dataTxId` field on the created `file` entity will be where the manifest can be found on Arweave, just as explained in the [manifest sections](#uploading-manifests) above:
+The returned `dataTxId` field on the created `file` entity will be the endpoint that the manifest can be found on Arweave, just as explained in the [manifest sections](#uploading-manifests) above:

 ```shell
 https://arweave.net/{dataTxId}